 DevOps and Systems Integration

-Combines development and operations principles to streamline software deployment, automation, and monitoring.
+Combines development and operations principles for software deployment, automation, and monitoring.

 Database and Information Systems

-Covers SQL, database design, and data management to support business analytics and enterprise applications.
+Covers SQL, database design, and data management for business analytics and enterprise applications.

 Common certifications supported by online technology programs include: